 The main use of ECMWF products is as guidance in the medium term.
-The various output fields are made available to the forecaster both as hardcopy output [using large-format ink-jet printers] and via an in-house developed interactive graphics system called xcharts.
-[This package runs on SGI workstations and on Linux PC's].
+The various output fields are made available to the forecaster both as hardcopy output [using large-format ink-jet printers] and via multi-screen workstations [running Windows].
 Selected products are also available as web-pages on the Met Eireann intranet.